HE-Arc/webapp-server/files/laravel/README.md

 $ tail /var/www/logs/error.log
 ```

+Check `/var/log/nginx` too!
+It can grow big, to clear it : `sudo truncate -s0 /var/log/nginx/error.log`

 ## Configuring the database connection

 We are gonna read the database configuration from the environment.
 See [12factors](http://12factor.net/config).